kapouer/express-dom/README.md

 These methods return an express middleware and are chainable, they do nothing before the middleware is actually called by express.

+* dom.clear()
+  Clear the browser cache (if there is one) upon next page acquisition.
+  An application using cache control directives should set its own cache dir with `dom.settings.cacheDir` and should call this method on start.

 ## Input and output